 Yuri Slezkine of the University of California has told us that the twentieth century belongs to “Jewish supremacism.”
-Perhaps this was the “civilized races” that Darwin was talking about?
+Perhaps this was the “civilized race” that Darwin was talking about.

 Darwin did not like the logical consequences of his ideas any more than Duke does.
 But Darwin ended up living in contradiction because he had no other alternative.
 In fact, many of his disciples and admirers were quite shocked to realize that Darwin did not want to take his ideas to their logical conclusions.